MAPF-Competition/web_resource/landing_page.md

-We’re very excited to announce the inaugural League of Robot Runners (LoRR) competition, and we invite you to participate!
+The League of Robot Runners, sponsored by Amazon Robotics, is a new competition inititive where participants tackle one of the most complex optimization challenges: the coordination of moving robots for industrial applications such as warehouse logistics, transportation and advanced manufacturing.

+Your mission, should you choose to accept it, is to navigate a team of robotic errand runners, completing tasks as efficiently as possible, while subject to computational constraints.

+Simplified versions of such problems appear in the research literature under the name Multi-Agent Path Finding, Multi-Robot Path Planning and many others besides.
+In this competition we bridge the gap between academia and industry by identifying the core combinatorial challenges that make these problems difficult to solve in practice.

-The LoRR competition offers a unique opportunity to tackle one of the most complex logistic optimization challenges - the coordination of multiple moving robots in a variety of environments.
-Your mission, should you choose to accept it, is to solve these variants of Multi-Agent Path Finding (MAPF) problems as efficiently as possible, operating within defined computational constraints.
-Participating in this competition means not only demonstrating your skills against the best in the field but also contributing to the establishment of new benchmarks and algorithmic baselines.
-You'll have the chance to make a tangible impact on the progression of the broader MAPF field, with the possibility of your innovative solutions and source codes being shared with the wider community.
+Participating in the competition means not only demonstrating your skills against the best in the field but also contributing to the establishment of new benchmarks and algorithmic baselines.
+You'll have the chance to make a tangible impact on the progression of the research field, with the possibility of your innovative solutions and source codes being shared with the wider community.
 Moreover, your involvement will help increase attention to this critical problem and contribute to the growth of our community.
-Don't miss this chance to be a part of an exciting challenge that's driving the next wave of advancements in the field.
-Sign up today and make your mark in the first-ever LoRR competition!

-Prizes for distinguished performance!

-- Best overall
-- Line honours
-- Fast mover

-Support is available to help with training costs.
+## Eligibility and prizes

 Participation is open to individuals and teams of individuals from any discipline and background and from any geographic location.
+A limited number of **training awards** are available, to help you the training and development of computational models.

+Cash prizes (in $USD) are available for distinguished performance:

+- Best overall ($5,000)
+- Line honours ($2,500)
+- Fast mover ($2,500)

-Register and submit your implementation anytime before the end of a round to participate.
+Register and submit your implementation before the submission deadline to participate!

 ## Important Dates